hs750/fire-blanket/site/user-manual.md

   The rods level is proportional to how much steam the reactor is generating.
   Lowering the rods is a good way to try to avoid meltdown.

+* Turn on and off the pumps: The user can use the pumps to regulate the water accordning to the energy needs of the plant.
+* OPen and close the valves: the user can open and close the valves to stop the flow of water.

 * TODO add more commands